hl-valdemar/honeylang/README.md

 buffer: [64:0xFF]u8 = ...
 ```

-**Sentinels are a C interop detail.** In normal Honey code, always use `.len`
-for bounds.
-The sentinel exists to satisfy C APIs that expect null-terminated
-strings—Honey code should treat slices uniformly regardless of whether they
-have a sentinel.
+**Sentinels are a C interop detail.** In normal Honey code, always use `.len` for bounds.
+The sentinel exists to satisfy C APIs that expect null-terminated strings — Honey code should treat slices uniformly regardless of whether they have a sentinel.

 ### Coercion